 root privileges while starting ettercap.

 We should select sniff mode where two options are ;

 In this step we will select sniff interface

 Current screenshot we can see that ettercap is sniffing.

 We can list live hosts from the menu

 Host.
 We can see that IP address and MAC address information about the hosts are provided in the following screenshot.

 We will add hosts to the target with

 Add to Target 2 buttons.
 From host list menu.

-Sniff remote connections if we want to sniff all connections including remote ones.
+Sniff remote connections we want to sniff all connections including remote ones.